massielsepulveda/rmc_q3_2024_week_02_workshop/rmd/daly_report_PARENT.md

 # Introduction

-This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: COUNTRY 1, COUNTRY 2, and COUNTRY 3.
+This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: Dominican Republic, Mexico, and Peru.
 We compare the burden due to communicable, maternal, neonatal, and nutritional diseases (CMNN), non-communicable diseases (NCDs), and overall disease burden for these countries.